Ranunculus: Reflective petals

 The petals of buttercups are often highly lustrous, especially in yellow species, owing to a special coloration mechanism: the petal's upper surface is very smooth causing a mirror-like reflection.
 The flash aids in attracting pollinating insects and temperature regulation of the flower's reproductive organs.
+The reflective quality of the buttercup's petals is mentioned in British folklore; if one holds a buttercup underneath their chin, the light reflecting onto the chin indicates that they like butter.

 Fruit

 The fruits (in this case called achenes) may be smooth or hairy, winged, nobby or have hooked spines.